David L. Dunlap: University of Michigan

-Coaching
+Coaching career

 In the fall of 1906, Dunlap was hired as the football coach and athletic director at Kenyon College in Gambier, Ohio.
 His 1906 football team tallied a record of 1–4–2.
 After one year at Kenyon, he accepted a similar position at the Orchard Military Academy.

 From 1908 to 1911, Dunlap was the head football coach at the University of North Dakota.
 In four years at North Dakota, he had a record of 14–7–2.
 He also coached North Dakota's baseball team to a 3–6–1 record in 1910.

 In August 1912, Dunlap was hired by Allegheny College as its physical and athletic director.
 At the time of his hiring, the Boston Evening Transcript wrote:"Dr. Dunlap is thirty-four years of age and stands six feet.
 He was under Yost for three years at Michigan in football, and has also acquired a good reputation as a coach.
 He also has a record in track.
 Apart from his all-around ability as physical director, Dr. Dunlap's greatest strength seems to be as coach in football and trainer in track."

 He later returned to North Dakota as its athletic director.